-Autonomy by State/Central Govt. / University Central Govt.(UGC); Savitribai Phule Pune University.
+Autonomy by State/Central Govt. / University , Savit ral Govt ribai Phu ersity. , , ,

-University with Potential for Excellence UGC-CPE ✓
+University with Potential for Excellence UC GC-CPE [✓

+, and the second 1

-DST Star Scheme UGC-CE
+DST Star Scheme UC GC-CE

-UGC-Special Assistance Programme DST-FIST
+UGC-Special Assistance Programme DS ST-FIST

-UGC-Innovative PG programmes Any other (Spec cify)
+UGC-Innovative PG programmes An y other (Sp pecify)

 UGC-COP Programmes

-2. IQAC Composition and Activities
+2. IOAC Composition and Activities

 2.1 No. of Teachers 13

 2.2 No. of Administrative/Technical staff 01

 2.3 No. of students 01

 2.4 No. of Management representatives 01

 2.5 No. of Alumni Nil

 2. 6 No. of any other stakeholder and Nil

-community representatives IVII
+community representatives

 2.7 No. of Employers/ Industrialists Nil

 2.8 No. of other External Experts 01

 2.9 Total No. of members 17

-2.10 No. of IQAC meetings held 14
+2.10 No. of IQAC meetings held 09

-2.11 No. of m neetings with various stakeholders: No. 14 Faculty 05 Non -Teaching Staff/ Students 03+ 04 2.12 Has IQA C received any funding from UGC during the year?
-Yes No If y res, mention the amount Rs.3,00,000/- 2.13Seminars and Conferences (only quality related) (i) No. o of Seminars/Conferences/ Workshops/Symposia organized by the IQAC Total Nos International - National - State - Institution Level - (ii) Then 2.14 Significa ant Activities and contributions made by IQAC • Reviewing and analysing academic programmes • Ensuring the quality of the administrative units of the College • Working with the University and UGC for sending their Committees to review Academic Autonomy and grant Extension of Autonomy to the College Revisiting the marking scheme decided upon for self-appraisal (API) and promotion through Career Advancement Schemes of UGC; Guiding teachers for the same • Monitoring resource mobilisation- UGC XII Plan (Development Grants and Merged Scheme Grants); University Quality Improvement Programmes; UGC - College with Potential for Excellence Grant; Autonomy Grant. • Providing consultancy to institutions desirous of acquiring the Autonomous Status. • Conducting skill development activities for students • Adopting Quality Enhancement Strategies for increasing Institutional Social Responsibility • Implementing some important Examination Reforms
+2.11 No. of meetings with various stakeholders: No. Faculty 09 Non-Teaching Staff/ Students 03+ 04 Alumni Others 2.12 Has IQAC received any funding from UGC during the year?
+Yes No If yes, mention the amount Rs.3,00,000/- 2.13 Seminars and Conferences (only quality related) (i) No. of Seminars/Conferences/ Workshops/Symposia organized by the IQAC Total Nos 2 International - National 2 State - Institution Level 1 (ii) Themes : a) A Seminar entitled "Economic Reforms in India: Agenda, Challenges and nd Opportunities was organised by the Department of Economics and Business Economics. b) A symposium entitled "THE FEMININE FRONTIER" was organized by the English sh Department. c) A National Seminar was organized by the Sociology and Psychology Department on "INTERDISCIPLINARY APPROACH TO RESEARCH & TEACHING IN SOCIAL SCIENCES"

+2.14 Significant Activities and contributions made by IQAC

+- Reviewing and analysing academic programmes - Ensuring the quality of the administrative units of the College - Working with the University and UGC for sending their Committees to review Academic Autonomy and grant Extension of Autonomy to the College - Revisiting the marking scheme decided upon for self-appraisal (API) and promotion through Career Advancement Schemes of UGC; Guiding teachers for the same - Monitoring resource mobilisation- UGC XII Plan (Development Grants and Merged Scheme Grants); University Quality Improvement Programmes; UGC - College with Potential for Excellence Grant; Autonomy Grant. - Providing consultancy to institutions desirous of acquiring the Autonomous Status. - Conducting skill development activities for students - Adopting Quality Enhancement Strategies for increasing Institutional Social Responsibility - Implementing some important Examination Reforms - Briefing Committees for preparing for NAAC Phase III